JieZhang010/jiezhang010.github.io/_pages/about.md

 **<font color="blue">Internship and Graduate Students Opening</font>**: I am looking for self-motivated candidates who have solid mathematical backgrounds, strong English ability, and strong coding skills.
 If you are interested in doing research on Computer Vision and AI Safety, please send detailed CV to me.

 # Recent News 🔥
+- <span style="color:red">*NEW*</span> **2026.07**: One paper on Hallucination Evaluation of Vision-Language Models is accepted by ACM MM.
+Congratulations to Xingming and all co-authors.
 - <span style="color:red">*NEW*</span> **2026.06**: One paper on Mitigating Privacy Risks in LVLMs is accepted by ECCV.
 Congratulations to Xiangkui and all co-authors.
 - <span style="color:red">*NEW*</span> **2026.06**: One paper on Defense Against Malicious Image Edits is accepted by IEEE TIFS.
 Congratulations to Shuai Dong and all co-authors.
 - <span style="color:red">*NEW*</span> **2026.05**: One paper on Stealthy Backdoor Attack toward T2I Diffusion Models is accepted by IEEE TIFS.
 Congratulations to Zhongqi and all co-authors.